Frequently asked questions

 What form do I fill out if my event/filming is on both Parks Victoria managed land and water?

 If your event has both a land and a water component (and both the land and water are managed by Parks Victoria) please fill out the application form which relates to the core event sites and/or activities.
 Please supply maps that represent both the land and water elements.
-If your event will impact both the land and water equally, please complete both the Bays and Waterways event permit application form and the Parks and Reserves event permit application form and submit with all required supporting documents.
+If your event will impact both the land and water equally, please complete both the Bays and Waterways event permit online application form and the Parks and Reserves event permit online application form and submit with all required supporting documents.